peterclemenko/graphify-codegraph-functions/README.md

 The intention is to take graphify and add functionality to bring it up to par with gitnexus and beyond

-Instead of replacing graphify, it is intened to replace the functionality that gitnexus brings to the table, as a sidecar for graphify
+Instead of replacing graphify, it is intended to replace the functionality that gitnexus brings to the table, as a sidecar for graphify

 ## System Architecture